Nachofq/bitfinex-sandbox/README.md

+## Objective

+ Use Express framework to set up the server.
+ The API will expose two endpoints:
+  - One that receives a pair name, and retrieves the tips of the orderbook (i.e. the better prices for bid-ask).
+Both the total amount and prices.
+  - Other endpoint that is called with the pair name, the operation type (buy/sell) and the amount to be traded.
+Should return the effective price that will result if the order is executed (i.e. evaluate Market Depth).
+  - In the second endpoint, include a parameter to set a limit for the effective price and retrieves the maximum order size that could be executed.

 ## Required global packages

 Please install node and npm package manager.
 The easiest way is to get nvm and install the required node version, npm version will be automatically installed.